hiveot/hub/docs/design-overview.md

 Each Hub is a consumer of one or more information agents such as IoT devices and services.
 Each agent provides one or more 'Things' with IoT information.
 Agents connect to a Hub through a provisioning process (more on that below).
 The Hub handles the authentication and authorization of messages from and to the agents.

-The hearth of a Hub is the 'Digital Twin Runtime' which contains Digital Twins of Things and supports interaction through various transport protocols.
+The heart of a Hub is the 'Digital Twin Runtime' which contains Digital Twins of Things and supports interaction through various transport protocols.
 A Digital Twin is a digital replica of an actual Thing.
 It contains the Thing Description (TD) document and property, event and action state values of the Thing.
 Writing a property on a Digital Twin will be passed on to the actual device (exposed Thing).
 Changes to the state of the device will update the digital twin, which in turn notify consumers.
 Consumers can use any of the supported protocol bindings to connect to the Hub and retrieve Thing information.

 ![](digitwin-overview.jpg)

 *Digital Twin Runtime Overview*

 Thing information is obtained by the Hub from so-called 'Thing Agents'.
 An agent can manage one or any number of Things.
 There is no direct connection allowed between consumers and agents.
 Consumers work with digital twins while the Hub works with the actual Thing provided by agents.
 Agents therefore remain isolated from the consumers and connect using their own protocol.
 After an agents connects, the Hub  discovers the TD's of each of its Things, observes Thing properties, subscribes to Thing events and send requests to write properties or invoke actions.
 The agent itself can also provide a Thing for itself, for example to manage its configuration.
 Agents need an account on the Hub before they are allowed to send or receive Thing information.
-The account can be provisioned manually, through a signed certificate, or automatically using the idprov service using an out-of-bounds verification mechanism.
+The account can be provisioned manually, through a signed certificate, a token, or automatically using the idprov service using an out-of-bounds verification mechanism.

 Consumers typically login using username and password that are setup with the consumer's account.
 On successful login a consumer is issued an authentication token that is used for the actual authentication.
 Authentication tokens can also be issued through other identify verification means such as a client certification and (in future) oauth.